Business Entities: Pros and Cons

 A major disadvantage of the C corporation is that it must pay ordinary income taxes on long-term capital gains.
 On the other hand, the top long-term capital gains tax rate for individuals is, at most, 20%, a rate that only applies to taxpayers in the 37% bracket; for all others, the rate is 15% or 0%.

 Also, pass-through entities, such as partnerships, limited liability companies, and S corporations, and sole proprietorships and independent contractors may deduct 20% of their qualified business income.
-However, this deduction starts to phase out for couples earning at least $315,000 or $157,500 for singles.
+However, this deduction phases out when income is within these ranges:

 Employment Taxes